eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Hapi

-A backend service for custom business logic, integrated with Hasura, using actions
+A backend service for custom business logic, integrated with Hasura, using actions.

 * * *